bracke/bracke/_posts/2009-08-16-iphone-development-mono-touch.md

 title: iPhone Development with MonoTouch
 categories: ios
 ---
 I have recently become interested in developing for the iPhone OS (iPhone, iPod Touch).
+The obvious way to do that is to use XCode and program in Objective C. But I would rather not do that.
+[//]: #
-The obvious way to do that is to use XCode and program in Objective C. But I would rather not do that. <!--more-->Not because I dislike the language (seems quite nice indeed) but simply because I think the time spend learning the intricacies of Objective C would be more productive, if I spend it programming in a language I already know.
+Not because I dislike the language (seems quite nice indeed) but simply because I think the time spend learning the intricacies of Objective C would be more productive, if I spend it programming in a language I already know.
 That means C#, Ada or some BASIC dialect.

 <p>